hbowie/notenik-swift/README.md

 Notenik for Swift
 -----------------

-This project is an attempt to port the Notenik application from Java to Swift.
+This project is a redevelopment of the Notenik application in Swift.
 Initial target deployment is macOS.
-Still very much a work in progress.
+Still very much a work in progress, but version 1.0.0 was released to the Mac App Store on June 3, 2019.

-See [Notenik.net](https://notenik.net) for further info on the current Java app.
+See [Notenik.net](https://notenik.net) for further info.